code-and-grow/Erply-WooCommerce-TS-SDK-starter/README.md

 This is just a basic starter kit that connects to Erply and WooCommerce API's.

 ## How to install
-Use your either yarn or npm first install commands to install the project dependecies.
+Use your preferred package manager first install commands to install the project dependecies.

 ## Required environment variables